How can you optimize your content to be cited by AI?

 For example, rather than stating that "GEO improves traffic," specify that "according to the latest performance tests, optimization for generative engines can generate a 35% increase in visibility on conversational queries."

-Tips for producing content that is truly searchable by AI engines
+Tips for producing content that is truly citable by AI engines

 Good GEO content includes explicit definitions, step-by-step explanations, and concise wording.
 It anticipates follow-up questions and provides structured answers.